Beach Stones and Sand Formations: A Michigan Rock Hound's Pictorial Paradise

-I went back to Pier Cove Beach the next day.
-A sprinkling of ice snow mix began to fall on the beach with a million tink, tink, tinks!
+A few days after the unusually warm February weather, I revisited Pier Cove Beach.
+A sprinkling of ice and snow mix began to fall with a million tink, tink, tinks against the frozen beach sand!
 Aaaah, the sounds of nature!
-The barrage of new snow landed between the stones illuminating them from their usual neutral sandy colored backdrop.
+The barrage of new crystallized snow landed between the stones illuminating them from their usual neutral sandy colored backdrop.

 Fine Art Photography of Granite collected from Pier Cove Beach

 - I Love Stones Photograph by Kathi Mirto

 I Love Stones is a photograph by Kathi Mirto which was uploaded on June 18th, 2017.
 The photograph may be purchased as wall art, home decor, apparel, phone cases, greeting cards, and more.
 All products are produced on-demand and shipped worldwide wit

 Granite Found on Pier Cove Beach

 Through the years, I have also gathered lots of large granite rocks and pebbles at Pier Cove beach, which are often tumbled smooth into bird egg shapes.
 I find them so beautiful that I have compiled numerous glorious pebbles for a photographic work of art (Shown Below).